Otter Point & Agate Beach (Otter Point State Recreation Site)

 PhotographingHiking OregonTidepool ExploringAgate Hunting

-Otter Point State Recreation Site is a hidden gem near Gold Beach on the South Oregon Coast.
-Otter Point is a distinctive sandstone headland shaped by wind and waves, sitting high above the ocean.
+Otter Point State Recreation Site is a hidden gem near Gold Beach on the Southern Oregon Coast.
+Otter Point is a distinctive sandstone headland shaped by wind and waves, rising high above the ocean.

-The spot has a stunning vista of two sandy beaches and the mighty Pacific, with dramatic waves breaking against the large and small sea stacks.
-Also, it offers access to secluded portions of Agate Beach to the north and Bailey Beach to the south.
+The site offers stunning views of two sandy beaches and the Pacific Ocean, with dramatic waves breaking against both large and small sea stacks.
+It also provides access to secluded sections of Agate Beach to the north and Bailey Beach to the south.

 There are no signs off Highway 101 to Otter Point, so the viewpoint and beaches are not crowded.
-Once you drive on Old Coast Road, you will see a sign for Otter Point State Recreation Site.
-Keep in mind that the last quarter mile to the parking area is a narrow dirt road, unsuitable for RVs and trailers.
+Once you turn onto Old Coast Road, you will see a sign for Otter Point State Recreation Site.
+Keep in mind that the final quarter mile to the parking area is a narrow dirt road and is not suitable for RVs or trailers.

-Please be VERY CAREFUL at this location.
-Otter Point is made of rock, sand, and clay, so it can be unstable in some areas, especially at the edges.
-Also, there are no barriers and guardrails, making Otter Point potentially dangerous, particularly for pets and children.
+Please be very careful at this location.
+Otter Point is composed of rock, sand, and clay, which can be unstable in some areas, especially near the edges.
+There are no barriers or guardrails, making the area potentially dangerous, particularly for pets and children.

 Otter Point State Recreation Site – Things to Do